raghubetina/syllabus-chapters/README.md

  - You'll find a link for your section's Zoom "classroom" in Canvas, on the home page, and under Zoom in the sidebar.
 It's the same link all quarter; they don't change.
  - You should attend the section that you are registered for.

-    If for some reason you can't attend your own section, then it might be okay to attend a different section that week instead, but you should post on Piazza for instructor approval (it might affect the group exercises that we're planning).
+    If for some reason you can't attend your own section, then it might be okay to attend a different section that week instead, but you should post on Ed Discussion for instructor approval (it might affect the group exercises that we're planning).
  - Class is intended to be an interactive, question-filled conversation, so **please turn on your camera**.
  - We will be making heavy use of Zoom's Breakout Rooms for group activities.
  - In general, it's a good idea to keep your microphone muted, and use Push-To-Talk when you have something to say.
 Press and hold the <kbd>space</kbd> bar to unmute/talk, and then release to re-mute yourself.
 Like a walkie-talkie (remember those?).